2010 Manila local elections: For Vice Mayor

-Congressional elections

-Each of Manila's six legislative districts elects one representative to the House of Representatives.
-The candidate with the highest number of votes wins the seat.
+For Representatives

-1st District
+First District

-Incumbent Benjamin Asilo is also co-nominated by the KKK.
-Arlene Koa is co-nominated by Asenso Manileño.
-Former representative Ernesto Nieva, who was supposed to run again under Lakas-Kampi-CMD, died on February 16, 2010, due to cardiac arrest.
+Rep. Benjamin "Atong" Asilo was also co-nominated by the KKK.
+Councilor Arlene Koa was co-nominated by Asenso Manileño.
+Former Rep. Ernesto Nieva, who was supposed to run again under Lakas-Kampi-CMD, died on February 16, 2010, due to cardiac arrest.
 His daughter Mina was designated as a candidate by substitution.

-2nd District
+Second District

-Jaime Lopez of Lakas Kampi CMD is the incumbent, but he is ineligible for re-election since he is on his third consecutive term already.
-His party didn't nominate anyone in this district; his son Carlo is co-nominated by the Liberal Party and the KKK.
+Rep. Jaime Lopez of Lakas Kampi CMD was term limited.
+His son Councilor Carlo Lopez, ran for his place.